nadavmatalon/Talent_Hacked_Code/README.md

 [Makers Mcademy](http://www.makersacademy.com/)
 as our final project.

-The aim of the app is to bring together clients seeking medium-size software solutions on the one-hand and freelance developers on the other.
+The aim of the __Talent Hacked__ is to bring together clients seeking medium-size software solutions on the one-hand and freelance developers on the other.

 By gathering detailed information from both clients (project requirements, budget, timeline, etc.) and developers (previous experience, programming skills etc.), the